 (b) Avoid the use of drilled holes smaller than 3mm.

-(c) Dimension drilled holes relative to the same surface
+(c) Dimension drill holes relative to the same surface

 (d) Standardize the size of holes for each workpiece.

-Use of this rule will prevent cutter breakage, hole tolerance failure, and reduce the overall time required to produce drilled parts.
+The use of this rule will prevent cutter breakage and hole tolerance failure while also reducing the overall time required to produce drilled parts.
 This drives down costs and manufacturing time and results in a higher quality part.